Meet Our Alumni

-"Parami taught me and other students to be responsible citizens of the country, in terms of not being ignorant of the world and its issues that are happening.
-Skills like critical thinking can be used in further researches, no matter what we would do in the future."
+"Parami taught me and other students to be responsible citizens of the country, in terms of not being ignorant of the world and its issues.
+Skills like critical thinking can be used in further research, no matter what we do in the future."

 Than Toe Aung

 "The most important thing I learned at Parami is science.
 Coming from a background of political science, there are a lot of things that are best explained by science, which I can relate back to my own field of study.
 Studying science and evolution theory helps me understand politics so much better."